 Procedures for the submission of school district boundaries from state Geographic Information System (GIS) files have changed.
 The Census Bureau will no longer provide school district boundary maps in PDF or paper formats for participants to review.
 Annotation materials will contain digital extracts from our spatial database called MAF/TIGER database - MAF/TIGER stands for Master Address File (MAF)/Topologically Integrated Geographic Encoding and Referencing (TIGER) Data Base (MTDB).
 SDRP participants wishing to make boundary updates and corrections to their school district boundaries must use the MAF/TIGER Partnership Software (MTPS), which is a customized PC-based software application offered by the Census Bureau, free of charge, to support this program.
 The MTPS allows participants to review, update and submit all requested school district changes or corrections.
 The SDRP participants will also receive spatial and tabular data along with the MTPS.

-Please contact us if your state is interested in learning more about the MTPS.
-If your state is planning to submit your boundaries digitally with your own software program, please contact us as soon as possible, so we can discuss the technical and processing issues why the Census Bureau does not accept non-MTPS digital submissions for upload into the MTDB.
+Please contact us if your state is interested in downloading or learning more about the MTPS.
+If your state is planning to submit your boundaries digitally with your own software program, please contact us as soon as possible.
+Due to technical and processing issues, the Census Bureau can not accept non-MTPS digital submissions for upload into the MTDB.

-The Census Bureau is planning to host a webinar on November 7, 2013.
-The webinar will last approximately 3 hours.
-Additional information concerning the webinar will be provided to mapping coordinators in the coming weeks.
+The Census Bureau will host a training webinar in October 2015.
+Additional information concerning the webinar will be provided to mapping coordinators in September.